AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 When transitioning from Adobe Analytics data feeds to Customer Journey Analytics data feeds, it's natural to want to map every Adobe Analytics data feed column to a data feed column in Customer Journey Analytics.

-However, mapping data feed columns from Adobe Analytics to Customer Journey Analytics is rarely a one-to-one mapping exercise.
+However, mapping data feed columns from Adobe Analytics to Customer Journey Analytics is rarely a one-to-one mapping.
 This is due to the following factors:

-* **[Schema architecture](#schema-architecture)**: Adobe Analytics variables differ from XDM schema fields in Customer Journey Analytics.
+* **[Schema architecture](#schema-architecture)**: Adobe Analytics data feed columns are derived from Analytics variables, while Customer Journey Analytics data feed columns are derived from XDM schema fields in Experience Platform and data view components in Customer Journey Analytics.

 * **[Implementation type](#implementation-type)**: Adobe Analytics and Customer Journey Analytics each support multiple implementation configurations.
 The steps required to map individual fields depend on these implementations.

 * **[Data processing](#data-processing)**: Fundamental data processing differences exist between Adobe Analytics and Customer Journey Analytics.

-* **[Unnecessary fields](#unnecessary-fields)**: Adobe Analytics contains more than 1,100 data feed fields.
-Many of these fields are probably not being used throughout your organization.
-Determine which fields actually need to be mapped.
+* **[Unused fields](#unused-fields)**: Adobe Analytics contains more than 1,100 data feed fields.
+Identify which of these fields your organization uses so you can plan to map only the needed fields.

 Before you begin mapping Adobe Analytics data feed columns to Customer Journey Analytics data feed columns, review the sections below to better understand these key factors that affect mapping.

-After you review this information, follow the mapping instructions for each Adobe Analytics data feed field that you want to map, as described in [Data column reference](/help/components/exports/cja-data-feeds/c-df-contents/datafeeds-reference.md).
+After you review this information, follow the mapping instructions for each Adobe Analytics data feed column that you plan to keep in Customer Journey Analytics, as described in [Data column reference](/help/components/exports/cja-data-feeds/c-df-contents/datafeeds-reference.md).

 ## Schema architecture

-The Experience Data Model (XDM) schema used in Customer Journey Analytics provides significantly more flexibility than Adobe Analytics variables.
+The Experience Data Model (XDM) schema, together with data views used in Customer Journey Analytics, is more flexible than the Adobe Analytics variable-based model.
 As such, your organization's XDM schema likely does not contain fields that translate to one-to-one data feed column mappings.

 Consider the following points about schema architecture: